makersacademy/rps-challenge/README.md

 Test Driven Development with Rspec- Tests to be Implemented
 --------------------------

-This is the ruby game test
+Tests for the Game

 	Feature: Game Play
 	  Scenarios:
 	    Player can choose between rock, paper and scissors Computer makes a choice

 	Feature: Win or Lose
 	  Scenarios:
 	    Player is told whether they won or lost